The Number That Matters Most

 The product creates genuine value — anyone can generate professional-quality images from a text description, a capability that previously required either significant design skill or hiring a designer.
 That genuine value, combined with the social architecture of Discord (where users share their generations publicly, inspiring others), built one of the most engaged user communities in technology.
 The community is both the retention mechanism and the acquisition channel.

 The result is a revenue-per-employee figure that puts most software companies to shame.
-Midjourney proves what you already suspect: the constraint on business output is no longer the number of people — it is the quality of the model and the design of the distribution architecture.
+Midjourney proves the point: the constraint on business output is no longer the number of people — it is the quality of the model and the design of the distribution architecture.

 Midjourney's structure is not a scaling tactic.
-It is a design philosophy you can adopt: build something that creates so much genuine value that users do the distribution work, and keep the back-office as lean as possible.
+It is a design philosophy any builder can adopt: build something that creates so much genuine value that users do the distribution work, and keep the back-office as lean as possible.

 Cursor and the AI-Native Cohort

-Cursor's trajectory illustrates a pattern you are watching unfold in real time: AI-native tooling for AI-native builders.
+Cursor's trajectory illustrates a pattern unfolding in real time: AI-native tooling for AI-native builders.

 Cursor is a code editor built on top of VS Code that deeply integrates AI assistance — not as a plugin but as a core design principle.
 The editor understands the full codebase, can generate and edit code in context, and is continuously trained on the patterns of software development.
 The result is a development environment where AI is not a helper but a collaborator.